JeremyYu-cn/book/docs/articles/privacy_security/Review.md

 - Data mining

   - Description: Set of techniques that use the process of extracting previously unknown information from large stores of data.
+  - Suitable for large volumes of audit data.
+  - DM is less useful for stream analysis of network traffic.

 ## Part 3 Protocol And Algorithms